 Finally, when selecting what Heap User ID will link to Chameleon User ID, pick "Identity" and confirm.

-2. Go to integrations in your Chameleon dashboard and click “Configure”
+2. Go to integrations in your Chameleon dashboard and click “Configure” on the Heap Integration.

 3. Click “Connect” to sync Heap Segments